 - Instant Pot Thai Red Curry Sweet Potato Soup

 You might also want to check out this Vegan Chana Masala.
 It’s not a curry, precisely, but it is heavy on the chickpeas and utterly delicious (for the instant pot version, see my cookbook, the Vegan Instant Pot Cookbook!).

 If you give this recipe a try, be sure to tag me on Instagram with your recreations and comment with your feedback below!

 - 1 1/2 tablespoons unrefined coconut oil (use refined for a neutral taste, or a neutral oil of choice)

 - 2- inch piece ginger, grated or finely minced

-- 1-3 bird's eye chili peppers, thinly sliced (optional, for spicy version)*
+- 1-3 bird's eye chili peppers, thinly sliced (peppers are optional; only use for spicy version)*

 - 2 stalks fresh lemongrass, minced or grated (optional but recommended)**

 - 5 tablespoons red curry paste (see Recipe Notes below on spiciness level and brands)***